Skip to main content

 Connecting to Amazon S3

-To connect to Amazon S3, refer to Amazon S3 connection documentation.
+To connect to Amazon S3, refer to Amazon S3 connection topic.

 After creating the bucket and connecting to Amazon S3 in Data Integration, continue to Configure Custom FileZone in Data Integration.